Discover something informative, fun, or original to potentially invite into your inbox from our picks for the best email newsletters.

 Our Email Inbox Guest Lists

-Email inboxes are like parties.
-Some people revel in the chaos of having huge ones.
-Everyone’s invited and so many crazy things are happening that you can’t possibly keep up, but it’s exciting to try and to be in the loop.
+Some people revel in the chaos of having huge email inboxes.
+They invite everyone who asks.
+So many crazy things are happening they can’t possibly keep up, but it’s exciting to try and to be in the loop.

-Others, like Kim and I, prefer more low-key inbox parties.
-We selectively invite just a few newsletters for fun, original, and in-depth conversations on topics we’re interested in.
+Other people, like Kim and I, prefer more low-key inboxes.
+We selectively invite just a few newsletters for original, in-depth, and fun conversations on topics we’re interested in.

-Whatever your inbox party preference, maybe you’ll find something worth inviting from our guest lists, our current picks for the best email newsletters.
+Whatever your inbox party preference, maybe you’ll find something worth subscribing to among our picks for the best email newsletters.

 Kim’s Picks for Best Email Newsletters